manaswini3103/devops-learning/DevOps_Principles/Iac.md

 ### Configuration Management (CM) Tools

-CM is the practice of automating the setup, configuration, and maintenance of servers, applications, and environments.
-Instead of manually installing software or updating configuration files, CM tools automate this process reliably.
+- CM is the practice of automating the setup, configuration (settings or parameters that controls behaviour of software application/system), and maintenance of servers, applications, and environments.
+- Instead of manually installing software or updating configuration files (store those setting of controlling the system behaviour), CM tools automate this process reliably.

 #### Why Configuration Management Is Important